 Post By RelatedRelated Post

-Too often people see insects as invaders to be attacked with various toxic chemicals.
-While such actions may take care of the immediate problem, they usually create a host of others.
-Today, an ecologically sound concept called Integrated Pest Management (IPM) is receiving serious recognition and support among home gardeners, professional landscapers, and scientists.
-With IPM, the yard is as an ecosystem with components that are interdependent and where every action has a wide-ranging impact.
-The goal of IPM is to keep insects, diseases, and weeds at tolerable levels using the least toxic methods available.
-Techniques include planting pest-resistant cultivars, following appropriate lawn-care practices, inspecting regularly for problems, encouraging beneficial insects, and when necessary, spot-treating affected areas.
+Today, an ecologically sound concept called Integrated Pest Management (IPM) is receiving serious recognition and support among home gardeners, professional landscapers, and scientists alike.
+With IPM, the yard is treated as an ecosystem with components that are interdependent – where every action has a wide-ranging impact.
+This technique aims to keep insects, diseases, and weeds at tolerable levels using the least toxic methods available.